complxalgorithm/baesick-theme/README.md

 *Widget Support*
  - By default it has a widgitized sidebar and footer.

-*Comment, Full Width Page, Author, Search, 404* --> Templates
+*Comment, Full Width Page, Author, Search, Hero, Call-to-Action, Top Bar, 404* --> Templates

 Some basic template tags for Site Title, Tagline, Post Meta.